Code-Institute-Submissions/paulday966-milestone1/README.md

 ##### East Sussex Cafes

-I copied the description text, address, phone number and the email address for the cafe for Pooh Corner cafe from https://www.poohcorner.co.uk/.
+I copied the description text, address, phone number and the email address for the cafe for Pooh Corner cafe from [Pooh Corner](https://www.poohcorner.co.uk/).
 I added these details to the Winnie the Pooh cafe on the East Sussex cafe page.

-I copied the description text, address, phone number and email address for Hanushka Coffee House from https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/about/?ref=page_internal.
+I copied the description text, address, phone number and email address for Hanushka Coffee House from [Hanushka Coffee House](https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/about/?ref=page_internal).
 I added these details to the Hanushka Coffee House cafe on the East Sussex cafe page.

-I copied the address, tearooms phone number and email address for Bluebells Tearoom from https://www.bluebellstearoom.co.uk/.
+I copied the address, tearooms phone number and email address for Bluebells Tearoom from [Bluebells Tearoom](https://www.bluebellstearoom.co.uk/).
 I added these details to the Bluebells Tearoom cafe on the East Sussex cafe page.
 I created the desciption for this cafe myself

 ##### Kent Cafes